 Assessing Climate in Individual Classrooms and Schools

-This survey lists a number of practices which characterize a school with an emotionally safe climate.
-It has been included on this site to help you evaluate your school’s goals, policies and intentions, as well as the degree to which each exists in actual practice.
+This survey lists a number of practices that characterize a school with an emotionally safe climate.
+It has been included on this site to help you evaluate your school’s goals, policies, and intentions, as well as the degree to which each exists in actual practice.